Disentangling Geometry, Performance, and Training in Language Models: Why Does Effective Rank Not Correlate Well with Performance?

 \paragraph{Increasing batch size increases effective rank, without guaranteeing performance improvement.} Figure~\ref{fig:hparams_effect_bs} shows that batch size has a pronounced effect on the geometry of $\boldsymbol{\mathrm{W}}$.
 Across model sizes, small-batch training consistently leads to stronger collapse ($\downarrow\mathcal{R}(\boldsymbol{\mathrm{W}})$), while larger batch sizes better preserve the effective rank ($\uparrow\mathcal{R}(\boldsymbol{\mathrm{W}})$).
 The collapse in small batch size training regime is plausible, as gradients are dominated by frequent tokens, whose repeated and aligned updates push the rows of $\boldsymbol{\mathrm{W}}$ toward similar directions, while gradients from rare tokens are sparse and inconsistent \cite{bis-etal-2021-much, yu-etal-2022-rare, mircea2024gradient}.
 The effect is further amplified on datasets such as the Pile, which exhibits a heavy-tail of low-frequency tokens \cite{elazar2024whats}.
-In terms of performance, we observe a \emph{U-shaped} relationship between batch size and in-distribution loss, indicating the presence of a \emph{critical batch size}, beyond which further increases do not reliably improve performance \cite{mccandlish2018empirical, zhang2019algorithmic}.
+We also observe that the effective rank varies only marginally with batch size in larger models.
+We hypothesize that this is because larger models inherently exhibit a richer singular value spectrum due to their higher dimensionality $d$.
+Consequently, achieving a degree of rank collapse comparable to that of a smaller model requires suppressing substantially more dimensions.
+For example, a $50\%$ collapse corresponds to eliminating 32 dimensions when $d = 64$, but 384 dimensions when $d = 768$.
+This likely makes larger models less sensitive to hyperparameter-induced variations in effective rank.
+In terms of performance, we observe a \emph{U-shaped} relationship between batch size and in-distribution loss, indicating the presence of a `\emph{critical batch size}', beyond which further increases do not reliably improve performance \cite{mccandlish2018empirical, zhang2019algorithmic}.
 This also explains why, in \S\ref{sec:pretraining_results}, models with higher effective rank sometimes exhibit higher loss.
-Since all other hyperparameters are held fixed, and large-batch training is known to be particularly sensitive to hyperparameter tuning \cite{marek2025small}, we conjecture that the slight performance degradation at large batch sizes is likely an optimization artifact that could be mitigated with learning-rate retuning.
+Since all other hyperparameters are held fixed, and large-batch training is known to be particularly sensitive to hyperparameter tuning \cite{marek2025small}, we conjecture that the slight performance degradation at large batch sizes is likely an optimization artifact that could be mitigated by learning-rate retuning.
 Overall, our results indicate that in-distribution performance is primarily driven by the choice of pre-training batch size, rather than by the effective rank $\mathcal{R}(\boldsymbol{\mathrm{W}})$.

 \paragraph{High regularization prompts high effective rank, but varied performance} Figure~\ref{fig:hparams_effect_wd} suggests that weight decay also has a systematic effect on the unembedding matrix's geometry.
 We find that stronger regularization consistently preserves high effective rank $\uparrow\mathcal{R}(\boldsymbol{\mathrm{W}})$.
 This can be attributed to weight decay's role in controlling the effective learning rate \cite{d2024we} and promoting a rotational equilibrium that counteracts highly imbalanced gradient updates \cite{pmlr-v235-kosson24a}.
 In contrast, the impact of weight decay on performance is not uniform across model sizes.
 Smaller models (4M, 8M) perform best under weak regularization, likely because stronger weight decay restricts their already limited capacity.
 As model size increases, representational capacity grows, and we observe improved performance with moderately higher regularization.
 Consequently, models of different sizes can exhibit both strong and weak performance based on their regularization strength while maintaining high effective rank.
 This further illustrates that a high $\mathcal{R}(\boldsymbol{\mathrm{W}})$ is neither sufficient nor universally desirable for good performance, reinforcing the disconnect between model geometry and loss.